david-cortes/cmfrec/README.md

 Python implementation of collective matrix factorization, based on the paper _Relational learning via collective matrix factorization (A. Singh, 2008)_, with some enhancements.
 This is a collaborative filtering model for recommender systems that takes as input explicit item ratings and side information about users and/or items.
 The overall idea was extended here to also be able to do cold-start recommendations (of users and items that were not in the training data).
 Implementation is done in TensorFlow and optimization is with L-BFGS.

+Although the package was developed with recommender systems in mind, it can also be used in other domains - just take any mention of users as rows in the main matrix and any mention of items as columns.

 The extended version of the paper ("Relational learning via Collective Matrix Factorization") can be downloaded here:
 [http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf](http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf)

+For a similar package for recommender systems with implicit data see [ctpfrec](https://github.com/david-cortes/ctpfrec).

 ## Basic model